Floods cause misery in London and Kent

 "At least 20 barrels of beer are bobbing about.
 I have had to rip my carpet out out in the function room on the first floor."

-She said the flooding had causedthousands of pounds worth of damage.
+She said the flooding had caused thousands of pounds worth of damage.

 In Chatham in Kent, Judith White and her budgie had to move out of her house after flooding.